k5cents/metro/cran-comments.md

 ## Submission

+* Fixed some of the broken links.
+All of the links to
+  <https://developer.wmata.com/docs/> return a 500 error in the automated check
+  but they seem to work fine in a web browser.
+I will have to remove them all if the package can't pass the automated checks.

 * Updated package doc help page with `usethis::use_package_doc()`.

 * All functions require a valid free API key.
 A demo key can be found on the WMATA products page.
 Examples are not run.
 Tests are skipped if a key is not found as an environmental variable named `WMATA_KEY`.